faithoflifedev/obs_websocket/tool/README.md

 -p, --passwd=<string>             The OBS websocket password, only required if enabled in OBS

 Available commands:
-  authorize   Generate an authentication file for an OBS connection config      Config Requests general     General commands listen      Generate OBS events to stdout send        Send a low-level websocket request to OBS sources     Commands that manipulate OBS sources stream      Commands that manipulate OBS streams ui          Commands that manipulate the OBS user interface. version     Display the package name and version
+  authorize     Generate an authentication file for an OBS connection config        Config Requests general       General commands listen        Generate OBS events to stdout scene-items   Scene Items Requests send          Send a low-level websocket request to OBS sources       Commands that manipulate OBS sources stream        Commands that manipulate OBS streams ui            Commands that manipulate the OBS user interface. version       Display the package name and version
 ```